Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 All the support you need for the treatment of your corneal condition

 We know that corneal conditions can be scary.
-Whether you’re experiencing kerotoconus and need a corneal graft, have had ocular trauma, require cataract surgery, have corneal scarring, or another corneal condition, it’s important to feel that you’re in the capable hands of an experienced ophthalmologist.
-Dr Geoffrey Ryan is a Brisbane corneal specialist and has completed extensive studies in these conditions, along with advanced training in their treatments.
+Whether you’re experiencing keratoconus and need a corneal graft, have had ocular trauma, require cataract surgery, have corneal scarring, or another corneal condition, it’s important to feel that you’re in the capable hands of an experienced ophthalmologist.
+Dr Geoffrey Ryan is a Brisbane cornea specialist and has completed extensive studies in these conditions, along with advanced training in their treatments — including corneal transplant surgery and complex corneal surgery techniques using donor cornea in appropriate cases.

 Book your appointment with ophthalmologist Dr Ryan today.
 Fill out our convenient enquiry form or give us a call on (07) 3239 5000 to organise your consult.